Heated tobacco product: Health effects

 E-cigarette emissions machine with heated tobacco products.
 The emissions of four heated tobacco products can be generated in parallel in an emissions experiment.
-The emissions generated are analyzed using appropriate analytical techniques, which allows a comparison of different applications and products.
+The emissions are analyzed using appropriate analytical techniques, allowing comparison among different products.

+A 2016 Cochrane review found that it was unclear whether the use of heated tobacco products (HTPs) would “substantially alter the risk of harm” compared with traditional cigarettes.
+In the same year, a World Health Organization report stated that claims of reduced harm from HTPs were based largely on industry-funded research, and independent evidence to support these claims was lacking.
+It also reported evidence indicating that HTPs may be as dangerous as traditional cigarettes.

-A 2016 Cochrane review found it unclear if the use of heated tobacco products (HTPs) would "substantially alter the risk of harm" over traditional cigarettes.
-As of December 2017, it is impossible to quantify the health risk from using these products, as there is very limited information available on health effects.
-It is unclear as to what the short- and long-term adverse effects are.
-As of 2019, a limited number of independent studies have been conducted on HTPs, and further research will likely increase understanding of health effects.
+In 2016, Action on Smoking and Health (UK) emphasized the need for independent research, citing "the tobacco industry's long record of deceit" regarding the health risks of smoking.
+As of December 2017, it remained impossible to quantify the health risks of HTP use due to the limited amount of available health data.
+The short- and long-term adverse effects of HTPs were also unclear.
+As of 2019, only a limited number of independent studies had been conducted on HTPs, and further research was expected to improve understanding of their health effects.

-The different types of available HTPs vary in effect, creating a challenge for researchers.
-It is unknown how users evaluate product safety—one study found that about half of people believed they are safer than traditional cigarettes.
+The wide variety of HTP designs poses challenges for researchers, as different products may produce different effects.
+One study found that about half of users believed HTPs to be safer than traditional cigarettes.

-A 2016 World Health Organization report stated that claims of lowered risk or health benefits for HTPs compared with traditional cigarettes were based on industry-funded research, and compelling independent research was unavailable to support these claims.
-It also noted evidence that HTPs may be as dangerous as traditional cigarettes.
-Action on Smoking and Health in the UK stated in 2016 that due to "the tobacco industry's long record of deceit" regarding the health risks involving smoking, it is important to conduct independent studies into the health effects of tobacco products.

-With an assorted range of electronic cigarettes devices available in the UK, it is unclear if HTPs offer any favorable benefit as a plausible harm reduction product.
-A 2018 Public Health England report states that HTPs may be much safer than traditional cigarettes but less safe than e-cigarettes.
-In a 2017 non-technical summary written by the Committee on Toxicity, it recommends that smokers completely stop, even though it found HTPs to be less harmful than smoking.
+Given the wide range of electronic cigarette products in the UK, it remains unclear whether HTPs provide any notable benefit as harm reduction devices.
+A 2018 Public Health England report stated that HTPs may be significantly safer than traditional cigarettes but less safe than e-cigarettes.
+A 2017 non-technical summary by the Committee on Toxicity recommended that smokers should completely stop using tobacco, even though HTPs were assessed as being less harmful than smoking conventional cigarettes.

+A 2022 Cochrane review found evidence that measured toxin levels were lower in people using heated tobacco products than in those smoking cigarettes, although such levels may still be higher than in people not using any tobacco products.